Oder: Navigation

-The Oder is navigable over a large part of its total length, as far upstream as the town of Koźle, where the river connects to the Gliwice Canal.
+The Oder is navigable over a large part of its total length, as far upstream as the town of Koźle, where the Gliwice Canal connects the river to the city of Gliwice.
 The upstream part of the river is canalized and permits larger barges (up to CEMT Class IV) to navigate between the industrial sites around the Wrocław area.

 Further downstream the river is free-flowing, passing the towns of Eisenhüttenstadt (where the Oder–Spree Canal connects the river to the Spree in Berlin) and Frankfurt upon the Oder.
 Downstream of Frankfurt the river Warta forms a navigable connection with Poznań and Bydgoszcz for smaller vessels.
 At Hohensaaten the Oder–Havel Canal connects with the Berlin waterways again.

 Near its mouth the Oder reaches the city of Szczecin, a major maritime port.
 The river finally reaches the Baltic Sea through the Szczecin Lagoon and the river mouth at Świnoujście.